United States Supreme Court

 388 U.S. 218 (1967)

 Wade (defendant) was arrested under suspicion of involvement in a bank robbery.
-The court appointed an attorney to represent Wade.
-An FBI agent arranged a lineup to have two bank employees identify the man they remembered from the robbery.
+The court appointed counsel for Wade.
+An FBI agent subsequently arranged a lineup to have two bank employees identify the man they remembered from the robbery.
 The agent did not notify Wade’s attorney prior to conducting the lineup.
-The bank employees identified Wade as the bank robber.
-At trial, the bank employees identified Wade when asked if they saw the robber present in the courtroom.
-Wade’s attorney cross-examined the bank employees and confirmed that they had previously picked Wade out of the lineup.
-Wade moved the court to enter a judgment of acquittal or strike the courtroom identifications on grounds that the lineup violated his Fifth Amendment privilege against self-incrimination and his Sixth Amendment right to counsel.
+At the lineup, both employees identified Wade as the bank robber.
+At trial, the employees identified Wade when asked if they saw the robber present in the courtroom.
+On cross-examination, the employees confirmed that they had previously picked Wade out of the lineup and testified that prior to the lineup, they had seen Wade in the hallway with the FBI agent before the other lineup participants were brought in.
+Wade moved for a judgment of acquittal or to strike the courtroom identifications, claiming that because the lineup was conducted without notice to and in the absence of Wade's appointed counsel, the lineup violated his Fifth Amendment privilege against self-incrimination and his Sixth Amendment right to counsel.
 The trial court denied the motion.
-Wade was convicted and filed an appeal.
-The court of appeals held that the lineup did not violate the Wade’s Fifth Amendment rights, but did violate his Sixth Amendment right to counsel.
-The court of appeals reversed the conviction and remanded for a new trial excluding the bank employees’ courtroom identifications.
-The United States (plaintiff) petitioned the Supreme Court for review.
+Wade was convicted.
+The appellate court held that the lineup did not violate the Wade’s Fifth Amendment rights but did violate his Sixth Amendment right to counsel.
+The court of appeals reversed the conviction and remanded for a new trial that excluded the employees’ courtroom identifications.
+The United States Supreme Court granted certiorari.